elnabo/json2object/README.md

 ### Other

-- As of version 2.4.0, the parser fields `warnings` and `object` have been replaced by `erros` and `value`.
-Previous notation is still supported.
+- As of version 2.4.0, the parser fields `warnings` and `object` have been replaced by `errors` and `value` respectively.
+Previous notation are still supported.

 - Anonymous structure variables can be defined to be loaded with a default value if none is specified in the json using the `@:default` metadata
 ```haxe